Unlike writers, public speakers can present other people's ideas as their own without being guilty of plagiarism.

 a. showing respect to other groups and cultures.

-c. believing one's own group or culture is superior to all other groups or cultures.
+According to your textbook, the belief that one's own group or culture is superior to all other groups or cultures is termed

-Answer: c. believing one's own group or culture is superior to all other groups or cultures.
+According to your textbook, the belief that one's own group or culture is superior to all other groups or cultures is termed

 Recognizing that the audience for his graduation speech would be packed into a non-air-conditioned gymnasium during the hottest week of the year, Kane decided to keep his speech at the low end of his 10-to-15-minute time limit.
 In making this decision, Kane was adapting to which element of the speech communication process?